 At the grand opening of the golf course, the young West Surrey professional Fred Robson and Charles Johns, the Ashford Manor professional, teamed up to play a couple of exhibition matches against none other than J.H.
 Taylor and James Braid, both of whom would eventually claim five Open Championship titles.

 Nowadays, the course extends to just less than 6,500 yards from the back markers, playing to a par of 71.
 Both nines end with straightforward par fives, each of which offers a good chance of picking up a birdie.
-Architect Ken Moodie of Creative Golf Design was engaged in 2016 to renovate the course and he embarked on an ambitious project to selectively clear trees around the property and redesign many of the fairway and greenside bunkers.
+Architect Ken Moodie of Creative Golf Design was engaged in 2016 to renovate the course and he embarked on an ambitious project to selectively clear trees around the property and redesign fairway and greenside bunkers.

 Architect Ken Moodie was appointed to upgrade the West Surrey course in 2016 and he’s made an impressive start, completing the first phase of a 5-year programme with the renovation of bunkers on four of the holes.
 The club was keen to show off what had been done so far so I joined editor-in-chief Keith Baxter and a couple of committee members early one morning last week to have a look at the latest course improvements.